SUBSCRIBE

 “I’m enquiring if one can remain healthy, make new friends, be productive, and have fun in the matrix…This is quite possibly the dumbest thing I’ve ever done.”

 Pretty soon, Wilmot became completely immersed in the world.
 Indeed, VR has now been utilised by so many different companies that the range of choices extends far beyond gaming.
 Ebove has created a service which combines VR with an exercise bike to create an immersive experience.
-But it doesn’t stop there with companies like Betway bringing online casinos to the virtual world and Oculus TV introducing movies and television to VR.
+But it doesn’t stop there, with companies like Oculus TV introducing movies and television to VR.

 “I now dream in virtual reality.
 I go through storylines and see VR menus in situations.
 I then wake up still inside the headset,” Wilmot said after four days inside the headset.